Did you know that each year in the Macedon Ranges Shire Council we throw away approximately nine million kilograms of waste in landfill?

 Are there different types?

-All-in-ones can take some time to dry.
+- All-in-ones can take some time to dry but are very easy to use.
 They have a moisture-wicking inner layer and a moisture-resistant outer layer.

 Tips for washing